-They don’t retain odors nor easy to bite, but its disadvantage is that it isn’t soft as soft as Latex pacifiers.
+They don’t retain odors, nor are they easy to bite, but their disadvantage is that it isn’t soft as Latex pacifiers.

-The later does retain smell, and some babies would prefer this.
+The latter does retain smell, and some babies would prefer this.

 But latex pacifiers are not sturdy enough for repeated use, and it is easily chewed through.

 You still have to depend on your baby’s preference for this.

 Features to look for and avoid in a pacifier

 For a safe choice, select one that is one-piece and is sturdy enough not to come apart.

 If otherwise, your baby could choke on this.